BadCatTalala/BadCatTalala/README.md

 - 👋 Hi, I’m @BadCatTalala or you can call me 4 namees , Bad Boy, Bod Girl, Good boy , Good Girl that is my face and action by difference as that day good or bad.
 It is just kidding.
-I am so nice in every day
+I am so nice in every day.
+And I am so sorry in advance if I tell that word in crazy. because I have low skill in English but if you can speak in Thai.
+I can advise you in everying that I know but there are the little so much. haha!!
 - 👀 I’m interested in DIY And Toolkits for productivity
 - 🌱 I’m currently learning in my self all functions and need professionals to test and told me in basic to deep actions me in details step by step
 - 💞️ I’m looking to collaborate on build world to cleanest and delete bad things.
 This is from my mind.